artanzand/image_segmentation_NST/README.md

 ### Neural Network Model and Weights

+The trained U-Net model and weights need to be downloaded from [here](https://drive.google.com/drive/u/0/my-drive) and saved in a `/model` folder under the root directory.
+Alternatively, the scripts in the Usage section can be used to download and train the model.

 The main function in `stylize.py` loads [VGG19 Architecture](https://www.tensorflow.org/api_docs/python/tf/keras/applications/vgg19/VGG19) from Keras with ImageNet weights.

 ### Dependencies